Quantum tomography of entangled qubits by time-resolved single-photon counting with time-continuous measurements: Framework for quantum state tomography

 To better characterize the efficiency of the framework in the case of qubits, we consider a sample of pure pairs of orthogonal states: $\{\rho_{in}, \rho_{in}^{\perp}\}$.
 Each state goes individually through the framework, and we obtain a pair of corresponding estimates: $\{\rho_{out}, \rho_{out}^{\perp}\}$.
 For the outcomes of the QST framework, we compute the trace distance \cite{Nielsen2000,Bengtsson2006}:

-where $|X| \equiv \sqrt{X X^{\dagger}}$.
+where $\|X\| \equiv \sqrt{X X^{\dagger}}$.
 Since we consider a sample of pure orthogonal states, we know that $D (\rho_{in}, \rho_{in}^{\perp})=1$.
 Thus, the value of \eqref{3e9} quantifies the distinguishability of the quantum states delivered by the QST framework.
-Finally, for the sample of pairs, we calculate the mean trace distance, $D_{av}$, which indicates how well on average orthogonality is preserved by the measurement scheme.
+Finally, for the sample of pairs, we calculate the mean trace distance, $D_{av}$, which indicates how well, on average, orthogonality is preserved by the measurement scheme.

 For entangled states, we compute the concurrence, $C[\rho]$, which quantifies the amount of entanglement \cite{Hill1997,Wootters1998}.
 This figure is related to another entanglement measure -- entanglement of formation \cite{Bennett1996}.
 For any quantum state $\rho$ the concurrence satisfies: $C[\rho] \in [0, 1]$, where $C[\rho] =0$ for separable states and $C[\rho] = 1$ for maximally entangled states.
 The fact that the concurrence can be considered an entanglement monotone implies that it can be applied to quantify the amount of entanglement detected by a measurement scheme, see e.g., Ref.~\cite{Walborn2006,Buchleitner2007,Neves2007,Bergschneider2019}.
 In our framework, we consider a sample of maximally entangled states of the form \eqref{3e7}.
 Then, for each density matrix resulting from the tomographic scheme, $\rho_{out}$ we calculate the concurrence: $C[\rho_{out}]$.
-Next, the average concurrence is computed over the sample, denoted as $C_{av}$, in order to evaluate in general the performance of the framework in entanglement detection.
+Next, the average concurrence is computed over the sample, denoted as $C_{av}$, in order to evaluate in general the performance of the framework in entanglement detection (each result is accompanied by the corresponding SD to measure the variance in the sample).